 The best part is that we welcome new and less experienced creatives.
 If you read my story, you’ll see that I spent many years learning the ropes of writing, blogging, and publishing, and, believe me, I ate a lot of humble pie!
-But that’s what makes my heart sensitive to those who feel insecure about their ability or terrified about sharing their work.
+But that’s what makes me sensitive to those who feel insecure about their ability or terrified about sharing their work.

 LPM‘s mission is to inspire, encourage, and mobilize Christian Creatives to pursue with passion and confidence their God-given purpose: to glorify Him and to serve the Church and reach the world using our gifts.
-We are a Kingdom-focused ministry and want to welcome Christian Creatives to see their spiritual gifts as having a global purpose that can, in God’s hands, change and transforms lives.
+We are a Kingdom-driven ministry and invite Christian Creatives to see their spiritual gifts as having a global purpose that can, in God’s hands, change and transforms lives.

 Don’t you want to be a part of that?